-The tables below for 2016 and 2015 break down the financial assets and liabilities of the Group by contractual maturity.
+The tables below for 2017 and 2016 break down the financial liabilities of the Group by contractual maturity.
 The Group's expected cash flows on these instruments vary significantly from this analysis.
 For example, from past experience deposits from customers are expected to remain stable or increase in balance.